-Skloot’s message resonated well with students in the upper-division course Cancer of Biology, taught by Professors Melissa Rowland-Goldsmith and Marco Bisoffi.
+Skloot’s message also resonated well earlier in the day when she spoke with students in the upper-division course Cancer of Biology, taught by Professors Melissa Rowland-Goldsmith and Marco Bisoffi.
 Skloot’s book was required summer reading in anticipation of the author’s visit, although the students were unaware of the surprise guest until she walked into the room.

 “We think of science as being objective, but it obviously has a past that isn’t objective,” said biochemistry major Elizabeth Iantosca ’18.
 “And it’s good to bring that to the forefront.”

 Display photo at top: A stylized image of Henrietta Lacks is displayed during Rebecca Skloot’s visit with students in Biology of Cancer.